 Each email in the campaign must have some key components, including:

 - A well-written subject line that attracts the attention of readers so they will open and read the email.
-This is the first thing that readers will see, and it alone will determine whether they open your email or discard it.
-Subject lines that are boring, confusing or otherwise unclear will be passed over.
+This is the first thing that readers will see.
+It alone can determine whether they open your email or discard it.
+Readers will pass over subject lines that are boring, confusing or otherwise unclear.
 Subject lines can be funny, address a problem, or be otherwise tantalizing, but they must be short, simple, and to the point.

 - Focused content in order to keep readers engaged.
 Like your email subject line, your email content must also be concise and with purpose.
-You need to keep in mind what will best speak to your readers, engaging them and helping them in some way, and avoid over-writing.
+Aim to help and engage your readers and avoid over-writing.

 - A call to action in order to allow the campaign’s goal to be achieved.
-This gives readers an easy way to take the next step as soon as they have absorbed what your email has to tell them.
+Readers will be able to quickly absorb the information.

 A properly-designed and carried out email campaign has great potential, as it can help subscribers learn what they need to know in order to take the next step in their relationship with your business.